 In this section we prove the security of our encryption scheme viewed as a PKE scheme (IND-CPA).
-The security of the KEM/DEM version is provided by the transformation described in [23], and the tightness of the reduction provided by this transformation has been discussed at the end of Sec.
-2.2.
+The IND-CCA security of the KEM/DEM version is proved in section 5.2.

 Theorem 5.1.
 The scheme presented above is IND-CPA under the assumption that both the 2-DQCSD with parity and 3-DQCSD with parity and erasures are hard.